jaypalexa/baseballink/pages/magazine/vol_1_no_4/bi_vol_1_no_4_shaking_hands.md

   </p>

   <p>
     "Babe was really nice," Bailey says.
 "He noticed our Navy uniforms and that may have been the reason he went out of his way to pose for the picture, but he was very cordial to all of the fans.
-Babe was oversized &mdash; even chubby looking, but I was glad to finally get to meet him and shake his hand."
+Babe was oversized&mdash;even chubby looking, but I was glad to finally get to meet him and shake his hand."
   </p>

   <p>